markmnl/fmsg/SPECIFICATION.md

 fmsghosts.example.com.
 IN   TXT   "fmsg" "fmsg1.example.com" "fmsg2.example.com" "fmsg3.example.com"
 ```

-Aside, using a `MX` record type which was designed for listing mail servers agnostic of protocol, combined with a Well Known Service `WKS` record, would have been favourable.
+Aside, using `MX` records which was designed for listing mail servers agnostic of protocol, combined with a Well Known Service `WKS` record, would have been favourable.
 Unfortunatly use of `WKS` is deprecated and `MX` is assumed for SMTP.